zSelimReborn/KothArena/README.md

 ## Features improvement

 * Aim assist refinement; transitioning between aim assist active or not active using a curve to interpolate between rates of camera movement.
+* AI Agents improvement; they should evade when they take too much damage

 ## All features implemented